Govcraft/mail-laser/README.md

 ## Webhook Integration Details

-When MailLaser successfully receives and parses an email for the target address, it will send an HTTPS POST request to your `MAIL_LASER_WEBHOOK_URL`.
+When MailLaser successfully receives and parses an email for one of the configured target addresses, it will send an HTTPS POST request to your `MAIL_LASER_WEBHOOK_URL`.

 *   **Method:** `POST`
 *   **Content-Type:** `application/json`